Firearms in an Estate

 Immediate procedure to follow regarding inherited firearms

 Care must be taken by the executor or anyone who holds an inherited firearm to make sure that all documentation is correct and complete, otherwise the holder of the firearm will be prosecuted for holding an illegal firearm, which is a criminal offence with severe penalties.
-Only the person who holds a license, or has authorisation to possess the firearm may transport that firearm to and from the place where the firearm is safely stored.
+Only the person who holds a license, or has authorization to possess the firearm may transport that firearm to and from the place where the firearm is safely stored.

 - An Heir, next of kin or the deceased’s family who has proper storage facilities for firearms must take the firearms, and in terms of section 21 of the Act, immediately apply for a temporary permit to possess a firearm.
 If no proper storage facilities are available, arrangements must be made with a licensed firearms dealer to store the firearms until licences are obtained.
 Storage costs are for the estate account.